Simranjeet7860/Daily-Diary/README.md

 - As all are not reading the mails properly so Sir assign Komal to give a brief representation on the mails guidelines.
 - All are prepared themselves for the presentation because Sir told us that they can ask any question to anyone regarding the mails and guidelines.
-- In the evening Komalreet gave their presentation.
+- In the evening Komalpreet gave their presentation.

 ### :arrow_right: *DAY 23 (05/08/2022)*